Tainan railway station: Overview

 The station has one island platform and one side platform.
 The current station structure opened on 15 March 1936, which included a hotel on the second floor (the only station of its kind in Taiwan).
 The hotel closed in 1965, and the restaurant was closed in 1986.

-Construction is ongoing for a plan to move the tracks and station underground, started 2017.
+Construction is ongoing to move the tracks and station underground, started in 2017.